We are a family owned restaurant and pub operating since 2000. Come in and enjoy a perfectly poured Guinness and one of our great burgers.

 Best selection of Irish Whiskeys & beers in Central Missouri.
 We have 16 beers on draught.

-Serving nightly dinner specials including steaks fresh from Weber's Meat Market.
+Serving nightly dinner specials including fresh cut steaks.

 Closed Sundays & Mondays.
-Kitchen opens at 4 Tue - Sat.
+Kitchen opens at 4 Tue - Fri. and at 3 Sat.

 Millbottom Event Center

 400 W Main St, Jefferson City, MO